voxel51/fiftyone/docs/source/integrations/cvat.rst

     otherwise a new project is created.
 By default, no project is used
 -   **project_id** (*None*): an optional ID of an existing CVAT project to which to upload the annotation tasks.
 By default, no project is used
+-   **occluded_attr** (*None*): an optional string indicating the attribute name containing existing occluded values and/or in which to store downloaded occluded values for all objects in the annotation run

 .. _cvat-label-schema: